 The Company established the 401k Plan to allow employees to save for retirement through a tax-advantaged combination of employee and Company contributions and to provide employees the opportunity to directly manage their retirement plan assets through a variety of investment options.
+The

-The 401k Plan allows eligible employees to elect to contribute a portion of their eligible compensation into the 401k Plan.
+401k Plan allows eligible employees to elect to contribute a portion of their eligible compensation into the 401k Plan.
 Wages and salaries from the Company are generally considered eligible compensation.
-After one year of service, employee contributions are matched in cash by the Company at the rate of \$1.00 per \$1.00 employee contribution for the first 4% of the employee's salary.
-In addition, the Company makes cash contributions for all eligible employees between 2.5% and 5.5% of their salary depending on the employee's full years of service with the Company.
+After one year of service, employee contributions are matched in cash by the Company for the first 4% of the employee's eligible compensation.
+In addition, the Company makes cash contributions for all eligible employees between 2.5% and 5.5% of their salary, depending on the employee's full years of service with the Company.
 Such contributions vest immediately.
-The 401k Plan offers 19 different investment options, for which the participant has sole discretion in determining how both the employer and employee contributions are invested.
-The 401k Plan provides the Company's employees the option to invest directly in the Company's stock.
+The 401k Plan offers 24 different investment options, for which the participant has sole discretion in determining how both the employer and employee contributions are invested.
+The 401k Plan provided the Company's employees the option to invest directly in the Company's stock until January 1, 2016, when the Company stock fund was closed to new contributions and transfers of monies into the fund.
 The 401k Plan offers in-service withdrawals, loans and hardship distributions.